nie-ine/Quick-Installation-Guide---Knora-Salsah-Sipi-GraphDB/PrebuiltImages/20171231/README.md

  - <pre>cd webapi && sbt</pre>
  - <pre>compile</pre>
  - <pre>reStart</pre>
+ - Furthermore, please do <pre>mkdir /tmp/webapi_tmp</pre> if you don't have already this folder, it will be used by sipi and knora

  ### Loading NIE-INE Ontologies
  To import the NIE-INE ontologies do the following: